samarawickrama/AI-Image-Classification/photos/readMe.txt

 Add the training image set by creating a folder structure.
 For example, create following folders and add images to train the CNN.
+The list of the folder names should be matched with "retrain_labels.txt"

 babies
 city